- Honors and Scholars Programs

 REQUIREMENTS FOR CONSIDERATION:

-Incoming freshmen must present a composite ACT score of at least 30 or a combined SAT score of at least 1330 (math and critical reading) and a cumulative high school GPA of 3.6, (weighted or unweighted), as reported on the student’s high school transcript at the end of junior year.
+Composite ACT score of at least 30 or a combined SAT score of at least 1330 (math and critical reading) and a cumulative high school GPA of 3.6, (weighted or unweighted), as reported on the student’s high school transcript at the end of junior year.

 APPLYING TO THE PROGRAM:

 Qualifying students indicating accounting as their program of study on the application for freshman admission will receive an invitation and additional information about the Accounting Scholars Program in the spring.

 At the end of each year, Accounting Scholars must present a cumulative GPA of at least 3.50 and complete select coursework and other activities as determined by the Accounting Department.

 Accounting Scholars will be notified of their acceptance to Saint Louis University’s Integrated Accounting Program upon completion of the program requirements during the spring semester of junior year.
 Accounting Scholars will not be required to take the GMAT exam, but must formally submit application materials to the Integrated Accounting Program to complete their admission.

 ACCOUNTING DEPARTMENT WEB SITE: slu.edu/x14328.xml